-Each of these points merits further research.
-In particular these differences suggest that the focus of research should shift towards the particular investigation of why workers choose not to have social protection.
+Each of these points merits further detailed research.
+In particular these differences suggest that the focus of research should shift towards the particular investigation of why, if and where workers have a choice, they choose not to have social protection.
 On the other hand a different avenue of research should focus on the relationship between entrepreneurial activity and informality.
 Our third definition of informality, based on the characteristics of the employment and the employer, is in empirical terms the most arbitrary.
-Yet this definition is conceptually well-founded as it corresponds most closely with the notion that informality is related to the degree of entrepreneurial dynamism in a developing economy.
-There is no a priori reason for believing that such employment activity should of necessity by unregistered and unprotected, and should therefore be regarded as "inferior".
+Yet this definition is conceptually well-founded, and is very commonly adopted in the literature, as it corresponds most closely with the notion that informality is related to the degree of entrepreneurial dynamism in a developing economy.
+There is no a priori reason for believing that such employment activity should of necessity be unregistered and unprotected, and should therefore be regarded as "inferior".
 The other strong feature of the data investigated in this paper concerns the growing heterogeneity within the informal sector.
 The reasons why males and those with high levels of educational attainment seem increasingly likely to be found working without contract registration or social protection, or in "informal activity" merit substantial further analysis.